Ray Stephens (baseball)

-Carl Ray Stephens Jr. (born September 22, 1962) is a former Major League Baseball catcher who played for the St. Louis Cardinals and Texas Rangers between 1990 and 1992.
+Carl Ray Stephens Jr. (born September 22, 1962) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals and Texas Rangers between 1990 and 1992.

 Born in Houston, Texas, Stephens attended Bradley Central High School in Cleveland, Tennessee.
 He attended Troy State University and Middle Georgia College.
 He threw and batted right-handed, was and weighed 190 pounds.

-Drafted by the Cardinals in the 6th round of the 1985 amateur draft, Stephens was not a very successful minor leaguer when it came to hitting-he had a career minor league average of .238-and in 1988 with Louisville, he batted only .189 in 115 games.
+Stephens was drafted by the Cardinals in the 6th round of the 1985 amateur draft.
+He had a career minor league average of .238.
+In 1988 with the Triple-A Louisville Redbirds, he batted only .189 in 115 games.

-Nevertheless, on September 20, 1990, at the age of 27, Stephens made his Major League debut.
-Even though he went 1 for 3 in his Major League debut with his first Major League hit being a home run, his career never quite panned out-he hit only .133 in his rookie year (his second of two hits that season was a double, though).
-His career average ended up being .171.
+Stephens made his Major League debut at the age of 27 against the Philadelphia Phillies on September 20, 1990, going 1 for 3 with his first MLB hit being a home run off of Terry Mulholland.
+He went 2 for 15 (.133) in five games during his rookie year, his second of two hits that season being a double.
+He made six more appearances for the Cardinals in 1991, going 2 for 7 (.286) at the plate.

-In the field, he made zero errors over the course of his career for a 1.000 fielding percentage.
+Stephens played in eight more games for the Texas Rangers during the 1992 season, going 2 for 13 (.154), and spent the 1993 season with the Triple-A Oklahoma City 89ers.
+His career Major League batting average ended up being .171, and he made zero errors on the field for a 1.000 fielding percentage.

-Stephens played his final professional game on October 3, 1992, at the age of 29.